inkpal_bridge 4.0.1 copy "inkpal_bridge: ^4.0.1" to clipboard

-Let AI agents inspect, debug, and control your running Flutter app — read widgets, tap, screenshot, capture errors.
+Let AI agents inspect, debug, and control your running Flutter app — read widgets, tap, screenshot, audit.
 Zero deps.
 Debug-only.
+Free for everyone.

 inkpal_bridge #